jakgra/jsmn-jsonpath/README.md

 and debugging jsmn-jsonpath.

 ## TODO:
+- add automated tests ( also valgrind test for leaks )
 - add support for wildcard in array operator ( `book[*]` )
 - add support for `JJP_NO_MALLOC`
 - add support for filter expressions ( `$.store.book[?(@.price < 10)].title` )